Mamun-NSU/superior-car-parts-server/README.md

       - Protected Access: Without logIn people don't access some pages
       - JWT: We use JWT for verification
     - FOR BACKEND
-      - Heroku: We use Heroku for server data
+      - Heroku: We use Heroku for server data API
       - MongoDB: We use MongoDB for manage data
+      - Stripe: We use Stripe for payments

   - Function: